Majdi-Aref/Password-Generator/README.md

 # "create-your-password"
 + "create-your-password" is an programme that generates passwords.
 People who require multiple passwords for their various subscriptions would benefit from using this program.
 + I developed "create-your-password" as my Portfolio Project 3 for my full-stack software development diploma with the Code Institute in Dublin, Ireland.
 + "create-your-password" is the name of the program on Heroku; however, its name on GitHub is "Password-Generator".
-In this readme.md file, I will refer to it as "create-your-password" on Heroku.
+In this readme.md file, I will refer to it as "create-your-password".
 Please take this into consideration.
 # 1. User Stories
 +  As a visiting user, I would like to use this program to generate passwords that I can use for online subscriptions.
 + While creating a password, as a visiting user, I would like the option to include numbers and/or special characters, while ensuring that letters make up the main part of the password.